dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow_Projects/ETL_Weather_Data/ReadMe.md

 3. **Data Storage**: The transformed data is stored in two formats.
     - Each file extracted represents a specific time period (hourly) and is saved in csv format.
 All the files are concatenated into a single CSV file in a designated directory.
-    The data are also loaded into MySQL database concurrently.
+    - The data are also loaded into MySQL database concurrently.
 With unique time record, the data loaded is unique and there are no duplicates.
+    - The project is updated to load data into GitHub with Git API, which is available for public use.

 4. **Visualization**: Finally, MySQL Database is connected to Tableau to visualize the data and extract insights.
 The dashboard is updated in realtime.
     - The tableau dashboard is shown below:
       ![alt text](tableau_open_weather_data.png)
+    - The Git API can also be connected to Tableau and/or Power BI to visualize the data.

 ## NOTE
 When running the airflow, the following errors can be fixed: